Tru (Ovlov album)

-Tru (stylized in all caps) is the second studio album by American band Ovlov, released on 20 July 2018 via Exploding in Sound Records.
+Tru is the second studio album by American band Ovlov, released on July 20, 2018, via Exploding in Sound Records.
 After releasing their first studio album, Am (2013), the band had temporary break-ups, but eventually re-emerged.
 Tru was recorded around late 2016 and early 2017, and two singles were premiered before its official release.
 The album received "universal acclaim" according to review aggregator Metacritic.

 Background and release

 After the release of the band's debut studio album, Am (2013), Ovlov went through a series of temporary break-ups.
 However, the band started to reemerge, playing some shows and releasing the Greatest Hits Vol. II collection in 2017.

 Steve Hartlett, vocalist, songwriter and guitarist of Ovlov, has said that the majority of the songs were written around 2015 or 2016, but some were demos for the first record from around 2011 or 2012.
 The album was recorded around late 2016 or early 2017.

-On 21 May 2018, they premiered the album's lead single, "Spright", via Stereogum.
-They also premiered "Short Morgan" on 11 June 2018, via The Fader.
-The album was fully released on 20 July 2018 via Exploding in Sounds Records.
+On May 21, 2018, they premiered the album's lead single, "Spright", via Stereogum.
+They also premiered "Short Morgan" on June 11, 2018, via The Fader.
+The album was fully released on July 20, 2018, via Exploding in Sounds Records.